 Are we or are we not his disciples?

-About the author: Wilson Oon is an engineer by training and currently serves as an Elder in First Evangelical Reformed Church (Singapore) leading the work of follow-up ministry and Church contact committee.
-He occasionally preaches and contributes to the pastoral voice in the weekly church bulletin.
+About the author: Wilson Oon is an engineer by training and has served as an Elder in First Evangelical Reformed Church (Singapore), leading the follow-up ministry and the Church contact committee.
+He occasionally preaches and previously contributed this article to the the weekly church bulletin.